konstructio/colony-docs/docs/install/virtual-install.md

 *We’re working to expand support for this virtual data center to include AWS soon.*

 ## What you’ll need
-To be able to run this virtual environment for Colony you’re going to need the following:
+To be able to install and run this virtual environment you need:

  - Git (Run `brew install git`)
  - Make (Run `brew install make`)